-Despite massively expanding investment in cybersecurity, damage from cyber attacks continues to rise at an unprecedented rate, projected to reach over $10 trillion by 2025.
-If existing solutions were working, ransomware breaches wouldn’t be happening and inflicting so much financial devastation, brand erosion, and business loss.
-Today’s solutions are manifestly failing to counter threat actors’ advanced attacks.
+Despite massively expanding investment in cybersecurity, damage from cyberattacks continues to rise at an unprecedented rate, projected to reach over $10 trillion by 2025.
+If existing solutions were working, ransomware and supply chain breaches wouldn’t be happening and inflicting so much financial devastation, brand erosion, and business loss.
+Today’s solutions are manifestly not countering threat actors’ advanced attacks.

-Next generation antivirus (NGAV), endpoint protection platforms (EPP), and endpoint detection and response (EDR) solutions are adequate at stopping known attacks with recognized signatures and behavioral patterns.
-But they often fail to detect and prevent the advanced attacks most organizations are experiencing today.
-A new technology recognized by Gartner has emerged that is proven to stop ransomware and other advanced threats, making prevention-first security a reality: Moving Target Defense (MTD).
+Next generation antivirus (NGAV), endpoint protection platforms (EPP), and endpoint detection and response (EDR and XDR) solutions stop known attacks with recognized signatures and behavioral patterns.
+But they often do not detect or prevent the more disruptive advanced attacks organizations are experiencing today - the undetectable attacks such as zero-days, malware variants or supply chain attacks that lead to ransomware.
+A new technology recognized by Gartner is proven to stop advanced threats on both Windows and Linux systems, making prevention-first security a reality: Moving Target Defense (MTD), also known as Automated Moving Target Defense (AMTD).

 MTD prevents ransomware, supply chain attacks, zero-day attacks, fileless attacks, in-memory attacks, and other advanced threats.
 It uses system polymorphism in memory to hide operating system and application targets from adversaries in an unpredictable manner.
 This leads to a dramatically reduced attack surface and lower security operating costs.